 - Eyes.
 Vasculitis can make your eyes look red and itch or burn.
 Giant cell arteritis can cause double vision and temporary or permanent blindness in one or both eyes.
 This is sometimes the first sign of the disease.

 - Hands or feet.
 Some types of vasculitis can cause numbness or weakness in a hand or foot.
 The palms of the hands and soles of the feet might swell or harden.

 - Lungs.
 You may develop shortness of breath or even cough up blood if vasculitis affects your lungs.

 - Skin.
 Bleeding under the skin can show up as red spots.
 Vasculitis can also cause lumps or open sores on your skin.

 When to see a doctor

 Make an appointment with your doctor if you have any signs or symptoms that worry you.
-Some types of vasculitis can get worse quickly, so early diagnosis is key to getting effective treatment.
+Some types of vasculitis can worsen quickly, so early diagnosis is the key to getting effective treatment.

 The exact cause of vasculitis isn't fully understood.
 Some types are related to a person's genetic makeup.
 Others result from the immune system attacking blood vessel cells by mistake.
 Possible triggers for this immune system reaction include: